pinecoders/pinecoders.github.io/faq_and_code/README.md

 ### How do I save a value or state for later use?
+Since v4 there exists a simpler way to save variable value from bar to bar, using the `var` keyword when initializing variables.
+See [here](https://www.tradingview.com/pine-script-docs/en/v4/language/Expressions_declarations_and_statements.html#variable-declaration) for more information.
+When using earlier versions of Pine, the following articles will be more useful:

-Backtest Rookies has a [blog post](https://backtest-rookies.com/2018/11/23/tradingview-save-a-variable-store-a-value-for-later/) on the subject.
+- Backtest Rookies has a [blog post](https://backtest-rookies.com/2018/11/23/tradingview-save-a-variable-store-a-value-for-later/) on the subject.
-Pine Example: [Holding a state in a variable](https://www.tradingview.com/script/llcoIPKG-Pine-Example-Holding-a-state-in-a-variable/) by vitvlkv.
+- Pine Example: [Holding a state in a variable](https://www.tradingview.com/script/llcoIPKG-Pine-Example-Holding-a-state-in-a-variable/) by vitvlkv.

 ### How do I calculate averages?
 1. If you just want the average between two values, you can use `avg(val1, val2)` or `(val1 + val2)/2`.
 Note that the [`avg()`](https://www.tradingview.com/pine-script-reference/v4/#fun_avg) accepts up to 6 values.